keepitburnin/splash/README.md

 # splash
-My first and only one project xD
+My first and only one project from Java xD